davidsaules/GraphQL_API/README.md

 ## Prerequisites

 It is neccesary to install Docker and keep the engine running because laravel sail uses docker compose.
-Also, it is important to let free ports 80 and 3306 for apache and mysql respectively.
+Also, it is important to maintain ports 80 and 3306 available for apache and mysql respectively.

 ```